jerryhgladinet/docs/user_serveragent/source/chapter02.rst

     File Server agent software is capable of synchronizing three things between the local file server and remote cloud storage account.

     1. synchronize selected files and folders.
-    2. synchronize selected Active Directory users.
+    2. synchronize selected Active Directory users from local to cloud.
     3. synchronize NTFS permissions on the local file server to cloud.

     You can start installing file server agent from "Adding Remote Active Directory" or from "Adding Team Folder via Remote Server Agent".